AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/editor.md

-# #⃣ #⃣ Editor
+# Editor

 ## Introduction

 This document explains how the editor works on the Dart side.
 Also, it can be a development guide when you want to be an editor contributor.
 This document will be continuously updated, and any suggestions would be helpful.

+{% hint style="info" %}
-> The editor is still under development, and there may be minor adjustments to the architecture.
+The editor is still under development, and there may be minor adjustments to the architecture.
 If you are interested, you can check out the feat/flowy_editor branch.
 Any technical suggestions are a help to us.
+{% endhint %}

 ## Data Structure